acunetix2/acunetix2/README.md

 I also do Frontend Web Development which is like fun to me or an hobby i can say.

-I’m looking to collaborate on: cybersecurity tools, AI projects, HA Network Designs, and web applications Ask me about: JavaScript, Python, VB.NET, React, Node.js, MongoDB, MySQL, CI/CD, and cybersecurity tools[Metasploit, Snort, BurpSuite and other].
+I’m looking to collaborate on: cybersecurity tools, AI projects, HA Network Designs, and web applications Ask me about: JavaScript, Python, VB.NET, React, Node.js, MongoDB, MySQL,and cybersecurity tools[Metasploit, Snort, BurpSuite and other].

 How to reach me: iddychesire098@gmail.com
 ## 🔗 Connect with Me